Pinnacle Alpine Insulation – Arc’teryx Cerium SV Down Jacket

 Down insulation is the undisputed winner of the warmth-to-weight ratio competition, but not all down insulation is created equal.
 The warmth of down varies by fill rating or fill power, referred to with numbers like 500-fill, 600-fill, 800-fill, etc. The fill power number reflects the quality and loft of the down used in a given jacket.

 Fill power is calculated by placing one ounce of down in a graduated cylinder and measuring the volume it occupies in cubic inches.
 Generally, the higher the fill power number, the warmer the jacket.
 While you can compensate for lower fill power by using more down, 800-fill is generally considered the benchmark for defining a high-quality down jacket.
+900 and 100-fill down exceed the benchmark to offer the highest level of warmth and compressibility.

 Read more about down versus synthetic insulation.